tuomasrantataro/videoloop-by-tempo/README.md

 The build is automated with CMake.
 This includes cloning Essentia's git repo and building it.

 ### Dependencies
-Install development packages with `apt` or some other package manager: `xargs sudo apt install <packages.list`
+Install development packages with `apt` or some other package manager: `xargs sudo apt install -y <packages.list`
 - General tools:
     - `build-essential curl cmake`
 - For Qt: